 - Executive Summary

-Contrast that with website copy, which should tell a story, explain a concept and persuade readers to action.
-Whereas content (while necessary) is boilerplate and mechanical, copy is built for conversion.
+Contrast that with website copy, which should tell a story, explain a concept, and persuade readers to action.
+Whereas content (while necessary) is boilerplate and mechanical, a copy is built for conversion.

-A closer view of what is web copy is needed to fully understand the differentiating factors.
+A closer view of web copy is needed to fully understand the differentiating factors.

 The web copy must be conceived and designed to reassure the visitor about your product or service and convince them to take a specific action such as subscribing to your newsletter or buying one of your products/services.
 It is crucial to develop a copy that provides vital information that your potential buyers are looking for.
 The web copy creates exposure for your brand by using the right text.

 As such, marketers should espouse copy over the content.
 Effective copywriting requires thorough research and thoughtful editing, conducted by a subject-matter expert and a professional writer.
 It won’t be fast or cheap but will pay dividends.

 It’s The Sales Funnel, Sillyhead

 When you draw a distinction between copy and content in this manner, you can see that they correlate directly to the structure of the inbound marketing funnel.
 Web copy is inherently top-of-the-funnel; built to generate leads, while web content builds trust after a prospect familiarizes themselves with your brand, and should be employed near the end of the sales cycle (bottom-of-the-funnel).